modifyhq/readme-example/README.md

 To add a markdown file, hover over a directory in your connector's tree, hit the plus icon and create a new file.

-You can use the editor's toolbar to add markdown syntax and the palette on the right to add JSX components, diagrams and relationships.
+You can use the editor's toolbar to add markdown syntax and the palette on the right to add MDX, diagrams and relationships.

-Once you've added some relationships, click the `Relationships` icon on the right of your repository to expand the sidebar with a graph visualising them.
+Once you've added relationships, click the Relationships icon on the right of your repository to expand the sidebar showing a graph of your workspace's relationships.

 ## Yaml registers

-Registers are tabular data, with optional schemas, stored as yaml.
+Registers are version-controlled, yaml tables that you can edit with a variety of views.

 To add a register, hover over a directory in your connector's tree, hit the plus icon and create a new register.